JabRef/jabref/docs/sweng/SpecificationBook.md

 * /F10/ The feature must be accessible over the GUI.
 * /F20/ The feature must start when the user presses on a context menu button.
+* /F21/ The button should be found under the 'tools' drop-down-items it the Jabref toolbar.
 * /F30/ The feature must give the user the possibility to add one or multiple .bib-entries to Jabref.
 * /F40/ The feature must inform the user when an entry was successfully added.
 * /F41/ This should be realized with a pop-up information window.